 Stream buffer zone was demarcated at Stream A and partially at Stream B (tributary mainly).
-Construction of temporary bridge no. 9 was carried out starting from late March 2006 within the Stream A buffer zone area.
-The intrusion of buffer zone area was mainly the abutment area for the temporary bridge.
+Construction of temporary bridge no. 9 was completed at the end of March 2006 within the Stream A buffer zone area.
+The intrusion of buffer zone area was mainly the abutment area for the temporary bridge no. 9.
+Temporary bridge no. 5, across the existing freshwater marsh near to existing Hole N15, was started to construct at the end of this reporting month.